MiggieCS911/DrugRepuposingSGLT2i/README.md

 This project is composed of 4 parts.
 1. Download data from the ChemBL database.
 We select only compounds that have been tested the bioactivity to SGLT2.
-2. Clean and prepare data for modeling
+2. Clean and prepare data for modeling <BR>
-    2.1 categorize IC50 to bioactivity classes (active/ inactive) 2.2 Input features are the structure of the compound.
-We use Pubchem fingerprint to be the input of the model.
+    2.1 categorize IC50 to bioactivity classes (active/ inactive) <BR>
+    2.2 Input features are the structure of the compound.
+We use Pubchem fingerprint to be the input of the model.<BR>
-    2.3 We also check the drug-likeness property of our data
+    2.3 We also check the drug-likeness property of our data.<BR>
 3. Construct the model.
 We split to train set: test set = 80: 20.
 The Random Forests and Extreme Gradient Boosting were used to be algorithm ML models.
 4. Deploy Models to the dataset that have not been tested activity to SGLT2 (from ChemBL).